CLASSES

 George Hoffman

-George Hoffman has studied Slovak for about 12 years, and has taught it for two years.
-He has a Ph.D. in Classical Languages and taught Ancient Greek and Latin in college in the 1970’s, after which he went to work for the Minnesota Department of Human Services.
+George Hoffman has studied Slovak for over 12 years, and has taught it for three years.
+He has a Ph.D. in Classical Languages and taught Ancient Greek and Latin in college in the 1970s, after which he went to work for the Minnesota Department of Human Services.
 His favorite Slovak writer is Dominik Dán, the author of an extensive collection of murder mysteries set in Bratislava.
-George‘s maternal grandparents were both Slovaks from the Námestovo area, who immigrated to the US in 1903 and lived in Chicago.
-He has been to Slovakia twice, in 2015 and 2017, and visited Námestovo.
+George‘s maternal grandparents were both Slovaks from the Námestovo area, who immigrated to the U.S. in 1903 and lived in Chicago.
+He has been to Slovakia several times and has visited Námestovo.